 Emilie Autumn, despite probably, along with Otep, being the closest thing to riot grrrl today, has a rather large male fanbase.(according to a survey, as much as 60% of her fans were male).
 She has acknowledged this, calling them her "Asylum Boys".

 For most of the 1980s and 1990s, Johnny Cash was thought by most country music executives to be washed up and incapable of attracting younger fans.
-Then he hooked up with producer Rick Rubin for a series of recordings featuring covers of artists like Nine Inch Nails in classic Johnny Cash style.
+Then he hooked up with producer Rick Rubin for a series of recordings featuring covers of artists such as Nine Inch Nails in classic Johnny Cash style.
 These were a huge success with young Alternative Rock fans, revitalizing Cash's career.

 In general, Johnny Cash has long been the one exception for people who say they don't like country.

 Hippies and stoners like to read the song "Puff The Magic Dragon" as a metaphor about getting high, rather than the obvious story about childhood imagination and growing up.
 The writers of the song have made it very clear that it's not about drugs.

 A lot of fans of rave music have no interest in going to a club, they enjoy it for its energy.
-This is particularly notable amongst fans of metal and punk.
+Particularly amongst fans of metal and punk.
 As a result there are a lot of bands who cross over metal and dance music, and their fanbases are similarly entwined.

-Rapper Too $hort's music is basically made up of stories about pimps and hoes.
+Rapper Too $hort's music is made up of stories about pimps and hoes.
 But you would be shocked to know that he has a disturbingly large racially diverse female fan base.

 Many of Otaku band Area 11's fans are just viewers of the Yogscast, due to two of their members, Sparkles* and Alex Parvis, being members of the network and providing music for the main channel, and not necessarily fans of anime, although a few fans have since gone on to become fans of anime as a result of this band.
 It helps that they are subtle enough with some of their references and the Gratuitous Japanese isn't too OTT.